KarAshutosh/karashutosh.github.io/blogs/blog1.md

 # Reflected XSS Filter Bypass in Search Functionality

 Two years ago, while testing a web application, I discovered an interesting **Reflected Cross-Site Scripting (XSS)** vulnerability.
-The site had some filtering in place, but with a bit of creative input crafting, it was possible to bypass the protection and execute arbitrary JavaScript in a victim’s browser.
+The site had some filtering in place, but with a bit of creative input crafting, it was possible to bypass the protection and execute arbitrary JavaScript in a victim's browser.

-The vulnerability has since been **fixed**, but I’m sharing the details here for educational purposes and to highlight a common sanitization oversight.
+The vulnerability has since been **fixed**, but I'm sharing the details here for educational purposes and to highlight a common sanitization oversight.

 ---